Code-Institute-Submissions/EliteFitness/TESTING.md

 * Timetable created using a HTML table is easy to follow and read.
 * Contrast between content and background.
 * Changed screen size to see timetable scrolls horizontally.
-    * Changed left & right padding as timetakle was pushed to the right on smaller screens.
+    * Changed left & right padding as timetable was pushed to the right on smaller screens.

 ### Contact:

 #### Form:
-* Clearly labelled section.
+* Clearly labeled section.
 * Heading subtitle tells users why they might want to send a message.
 * Form requires name, email, phone number and message.
 * Email will only be accepted when "@" is included.
-* Changed screen sizes to see form is repsonsive and is sized based on screen size.
+* Changed screen sizes to see form is responsive and is sized based on screen size.
-* On medium and small screen sizes the input for email and phone number ar eon a seperate line.
+* On medium and small screen sizes the input for email and phone number are on a separate line.
 * Hover over button to see the colour change.
     * When clicked the button turns blue.
 Have changed this in the CSS file.

 #### Find Us
-* Clearly labelled section.
+* Clearly labeled section.
-* Address, contact information and opening hours are easy to read with cntrast between text and background.
+* Address, contact information and opening hours are easy to read with contrast between text and background.
 * Map is clearly visible and can be zoomed and out or can be opened in a new browser tab.
-* Changed screen size to see this section is responsive and displays differntly depending on screensize.
+* Changed screen size to see this section is responsive and displays differently depending on screen size.